-4-6-0 Baldwin 'Joanne' leaving Hadarford station with the up passenger service.
+4-6-0 Baldwin 'Joanne' rounding Hadarford hill with an up passenger service.

 From when my Parents gave me my first train set for a Christmas present as a child, I have had an interest in model railways.
 I originally started in "OO" gauge, but have also built in "N" and "O" gauge.
 The last layout I built was my exhibition layout "Holmehurst" which was in "O" gauge, and I exhibited it around the country.
 Photos of it can be seen by following this link.